ctcl-bregis/ctclsite-rust/config/about/privacy.md

 # What is collected
 The following are the kinds of data that is collected by the website and other services.

+By accessing this website and other services hosted by CTCL, you agree to these terms.

 ## The Website
 Information that is automatically collected on the server side when an user visits any webpage consists of: